dannywillems/dannywillems.github.io/index.md

 </blockquote>

 <blockquote>
-Never attribute to malice that which is adequately explained by stupidity
+Never attribute to malice that which is adequately explained by stupidity -- <a href="https://en.wikipedia.org/wiki/Hanlon%27s_razor">Hanlon's razor</a>
 </blockquote>

 <blockquote>